Music

 SCHOLARSHIPS

-Our Scholars are the backbone of the Excellence Programme.
-They are expected to represent the very highest standards in terms of ability and commitment, and demonstrate genuine enthusiasm for what they do, setting an excellent example both within school and in the wider community.
-In addition to their varied contributions within the school, many of our scholars also challenge themselves and demonstrate their caliber in international competitions.
-Over the years, several have continued their passion at university, conservatoire and professional level.
+Our Music Scholars are the backbone of the Music Excellence Programme.
+They are expected to represent the very highest standards in terms of ability and commitment, and demonstrate genuine enthusiasm for what they do, setting an excellent example both within school and the wider community.
+In addition to their varied contributions within the school, many of our scholars also challenge themselves and demonstrate their calibre by participating in international competitions.
+Over the years, several have continued their passion at university, conservatoire and on a professional level.

-Applications are welcome from of any age, providing that the entry criteria are met.
-Scholars must be the equivalent ABRSM Grade 8 standard in their first instrument.
+Applications are welcome from musicians of any age, providing that the entry criteria are met.
+Scholars must be the equivalent of ABRSM Diploma level in their first instrument.

 APPLICANT NOTES